nhannguyen95/algorithms/algorithms-and-data-structures/data-structures/binary-tree.md

 ---

-Preorder, inorder, postorder; given 2, we can reconstruct a Binary Tree from them.
+Preorder, inorder, postorder that don't contain null values; [given 2, we can reconstruct a Binary Tree from them](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/).
 Given 1, we can't (there's an infinite number of trees).

+Preorder, post order that contain null values; [given 1, we can reconstruct a Binary Tree from it](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/).

-Given a preorder or postorder, we can reconstruct a Binary Search Tree from it.
+Given a preorder or postorder that don't contain null values, we can reconstruct a Binary Search Tree from it.